gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 \index{degrees of freedom}
 \index{replicate}

-\indent We can still perform an analysis of the responses but an issue occurs with trying to estimate the interaction
+\indent Without replication we can still perform an analysis of the responses and estimate all the coefficients in the interaction model but an issue occurs with trying to calculate the interaction
 $F$-test statistic -- we run out of degrees of freedom for the error.
 To illustrate these methods, the paper towel example is revisited except that only one response for each combination is used.
-Now the entire data set can be displayed:
+Now the entire data set can be easily printed out:

 ```r